rwnx/pynonymizer/README.md

 ## Usage
 1. Set required env (normally, or using dotenv)
-    ```
-export DB_HOST=192.168.33.10
-export DB_USER=root
-export DB_PASS=test
-export DB_NAME=staging
-export FAKE_LOCALE=en_GB
-    ```
 1. Write a [strategyfile](/doc/strategyfiles.md) for your database
 1. Run command `pynonymizer`
 ```
 usage: pynonymizer [-h] [--db-name DB_NAME] [-v] input strategyfile output

+A tool for writing better anonymization strategies for your production databases.

+environment variables:
+  DB_TYPE      Type of database (mysql)
+  DB_HOST      Database host/ip (127.0.0.1)
+  DB_USER      Database username
+  DB_PASS      Database password
+  FAKE_LOCALE  Locale to initialize faker generation (en_GB)

 positional arguments:
-  input                 The source dumpfile to read from. [.sql, .gz]
+  input                 The source dumpfile to read from.

+                        [.sql, .gz]
-  strategyfile          A strategyfile to use during anonymization (e.g.
+  strategyfile          A strategyfile to use during anonymization.
-                        example.yml)
-  output                The destination to write the dumped output to. [.sql,
+  output                The destination to write the dumped output to.
-                        .gz]
+                        [.sql, .gz]

 optional arguments:
   -h, --help            show this help message and exit
   --db-name DB_NAME, -n DB_NAME
-                        Name of database to create in the target host and
+                        Name of database to create in the target host and restore to.
-                        restore to.
 This will default to a random name.
   -v, --version         show program's version number and exit
 ```